cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 June 6/12
 -Updated GUI to show base delay between searches
 -Changed adjustable delay resolution to 25ms instead of 50ms, up to 200ms
--Fixed the visual issue where the passive is double click
+-Fixed the visual issue where the passive is double clicked
 June 7/21
--Fixed bug where changing passives before changing resolution would not switch image search to new resolution June 10/21
+-Fixed bug where changing passives before changing resolution would not switch image search to new resolution
+June 10/21
 -Fixed typo in evolution passive icon name
 -Changed the delay text and delay dropdown box to align next to each other in the GUI